robo9k/rust-magic/.github/ISSUE_TEMPLATE/custom-issue.md

 ---
 name: Custom issue
-about: Neither a  bug report nor a feature request.
+about: Submit an issue that is neither a bug report nor a feature request
 title: ''
 labels: ''
 assignees: ''